ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa4/index.md

   where you use interesting input lists that you construct by hand.
 You can combine whether they sort correctly or not (e.g. partition them and then check `isValidPartitionResult`).
-- Use the partition implementations that you find on the Web (below) and check if they are good or bad.
 - The `java.util.Random` class has useful tools for generating random numbers and strings.
 You can create a random number generator and use it to get random integers from 0 to a bound, which you can combine with ASCII codes to